Do you wonder how many mealworms your bearded dragon should eat?

 Bearded dragons love the taste of mealworms.

-The insects are high in fat, which helps the reptile enjoy the flavor a lot more than healthier alternatives.
+The insects are high in fat, which helps the reptile enjoy the flavor more than healthier alternatives.

-It is challenging to get a dragon to eat at times, but mealworms look and smell appetizing to them.
+It is challenging to get a dragon to eat at times, but mealworms look and smell appetizing.

-It’s a good idea to have mealworms on hand as an incentive for your pet to eat their healthier food.
+Having mealworms on hand is a good idea to incentivize your pet to eat healthier food.

 One of the tricks to getting a bearded dragon to eat more greens is to place a single treat food, such as a mealworm, on the vegetation.